Modern AI Architecture

 (Storage, Filtering).

-How HNSW Works (The Algorithm):
+How HNSW Works (Hierarchical Navigable Small World):

 Think of it like a highway system.